pgsql-io/spock/docs/README.md

 ## Requirements

-To use pglogical the provider and subscriber must be running PostgreSQL 9.6 or newer.
+To use spock-pglogical the provider and subscriber must be running PostgreSQL 9.6 or newer.

 The `pglogical` extension must be installed on both provider and subscriber.
 You must `CREATE EXTENSION pglogical` on both.